herb

 Edible Qualities

-Lemon Thyme is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Lemon Thyme is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The tiny fragrant round light green leaves can be harvested at any time in the season.
 The leaves have a savory taste and a pleasant fragrance.

 The leaves are most often used in the following ways: